 Our last pick will appeal to those looking for a Mouth To Lung (MTL) draw.
 The Berserker range of RTA’s from Vandy Vape is specially designed for a tight draw with a restricted chamber that produces fantastic flavour.

-Moldavian YouTuber Alex has designed each new version of the popular Berseker family of tanks from VapersMD, and this is the best yet.
+Moldavian YouTuber Alex has designed each new version of the popular Berseker family of tanks from VapersMD, which is the best yet.

 When the airflow is set to the largest setting, the V2 mimics the pull of an analog cigarette almost perfectly, so for anyone looking to recreate that feeling, this is the RTA for you.

 The build quality is top-notch.
 Everything feels quality with no leaking on our test tank.